ianstormtaylor/void/readme.md

 If you see a black circle on the screen, congrats!

-You can change that <kbd>Radius</kbd> trait in the sidebar and the sketch will update in realtime.
+The <kbd>Radius</kbd> trait has a randomly generated value.
+You can change it in the sidebar and the sketch will update in realtime.
 This is a simple sketch that draws just one shape, but you can do a lot more…

 <br/>